thinkbigthings/seebie/README.md

 You'll need to have prerequisite software installed and on the path as described in the Setup section.

-Do a full build with `gradlew clean build` which will create a postgres docker container, and leave it up and running.

-From the server folder, start the server with the gradle bootRun task `../gradlew bootRun --args='--app.security.rememberMe.key=1234 --spring.mail.username=thinkbigthings@gmail.com'` Or with the bootTestRun task
+From the server folder, start the server with `../gradlew bootTestRun`
-`../gradlew bootTestRun --args='--app.security.rememberMe.key=1234 --spring.mail.username=thinkbigthings@gmail.com'`

 From the reactjs folder, run `npm start` which will serve the front end files and open a browser for you.